 Each stage can last up to 6-8 months if untreated.
 With appropriate treatment, recovery can occur in 3-6 months.

-Although the underlying cause of frozen shoulder is not completely understood, there are some medical conditions that it is associated with.
+Although the main cause of frozen shoulder is not completely understood, there are some medical conditions that it is associated with.
 In general, people with diabetes, thyroid disorders, other hormone problems, or conditions that result in prolonged immobilization of the shoulder are at a higher risk of getting frozen shoulder.
+In some cases it is unknown what causes a frozen shoulder.

 The first step toward diagnosis consists of asking specific questions about your medical history and the onset, duration, and types of symptoms you are having.
 The sports medicine surgeon will then perform a detailed physical examination of your shoulder and neck, and regular x-rays will be taken to rule out any other causes of shoulder pain.
 An MRI is usually not needed to diagnose frozen shoulder.

 If physical therapy is not successful after 3-6 months, surgery may be needed.
 The surgical procedure is known as arthroscopic surgical release (sometimes call lysis of adhesions, or LOA) and manipulation under anesthesia (MUA).
+This should be done by a board-certified orthopedic surgeon.
 When physical therapy is not successful in treating frozen shoulder, surgery will usually result in a complete recovery.